firesim/firesim/docs/Advanced-Usage/Workloads/Deprecated-Defining-Custom-Workloads.rst

 - A single type of job, that is run on as many simulations as specfied by the user.
   These workloads are usually suffixed with ``-uniform``, which indicates that all nodes in the workload run the same job.
-An example of such a workload is :gh-file-ref:`deploy/workloads/dummy.json`.
+An example of such a workload is :gh-file-ref:`deploy/workloads/br-base-uniform.json`.

 - Several different jobs, in which case there must be exactly as many jobs as there are running simulated nodes.
-An example of such a workload is :gh-file-ref:`deploy/workloads/non-uniform-example.json`.
+An example of such a workload is :gh-file-ref:`deploy/workloads/br-base-non-uniform.json`.

-FireSim can take these workload definitions and perform two functions:
+FireSim can take these workload definitions and deploy them using the manager.

-- Building workloads using :gh-file-ref:`deploy/workloads/gen-benchmark-rootfs.py`

-- Deploying workloads using the manager

 In the following subsections, we will go through the two aforementioned example workload configurations, describing how these two functions use each part